Kansattica/Fluency/README.md

 `dotnet run --configuration release -- ..\Examples\prime.fl`

-This appears to turn on tail call optimization and some other stuff that
+This appears to turn on tail call optimization and generally make the code run a lot faster.

 ### Tutorial
 Coming soon, but you can look at the examples folder for now!